telerik/xaml-docs/controls/radrichtextbox/features/mentions.md

 ## Custom Mention Character

-The mention character is the character that triggers the visibility of the dropdown with suggestions when found at the start of a span.
+The mention character is the character that triggers the visibility of the drop-down with suggestions when found at the start of a span.
 Each mention provider must be associated with a **unique** mention character.
 The character for the default mention provider is '@'.
-If you need to change the default character for a provider , you can use its **MentionCharacter** property.
+If you need to change the default character for a provider , you can use its `MentionCharacter` property.

-#### [XAML] Example 2: Changing the mention character
+#### [XAML] Example 6: Changing the mention character

-{{region radrichtextbox-features-mentions}}
+{{region radrichtextbox-features-mentions_11}}

     <mentions:PersonMentionProvider MentionCharacter="#">
         <mentions:PersonMentionProvider.ItemsSource>